 Working in a similar manner to walking away, vendors are more willing to negotiate after they realize they might lose business to one of their neighbors.
 Use this to your advantage to achieve your desired price.

 A Word of Caution

 While it’s great to get a good deal, it’s also important to keep exchange rates and perspective in mind when in the heat of the haggle.
 I’ve stopped myself before realizing that I’ve been resisting making a purchase over the equivalent of 50 cents.
-My budget can survive the 50 cent foreigner markup without making too much of a dent; however, the local equivalent can have a significant impact on the vendor’s daily earnings.
-While what price you settle on is up to you, it’s important to realize when you are negotiating for real value or just fighting over nickels and dimes.
+My budget can survive the 50-cent foreigner markup without making too much of a dent; however, the local equivalent can have a significant impact on the vendor’s daily earnings.
+The price you settle on is up to you, of course.
+But, it’s important to realize when you’re negotiating for real value or just needlessly fighting over nickels and dimes.

-What are your tips for haggling like a pro?
+What are your tips for haggling like a pro traveler?
 Share them with us in the comments below!